farshid1370/MultiLangGeoExporter/README.md

 ## 🧑‍💻 Author

-This project was built by Farshid and is open for personal or organizational use.
+This project was built by Farshid Amirkhani and is open for personal or organizational use.